joeehis1/markdown-editor/README.md

 ## My process

 In summary, I started by getting the general skeleton of the project put together without a lot of functionality and then putting in the functionality bit by bit.
-The more challenging aspect was getting the delete functionality to work properly.
+The more challenging aspect was getting the delete functionality to work properly and also deciding on how to structure local storage persistence.

 ### Built with